onap/dcaegen2/docs/sections/services/tcagen2-docker/installation.rst

     - Tca-gen2 blueprint directory (/blueprints/k8s-tcagen2.yaml).
 The blueprint is also maintained in gerrit and can be downloaded from https://git.onap.org/dcaegen2/platform/blueprints/tree/blueprints/k8s-tcagen2.yaml

     - Create input file required for deployment

         Configuration of the service consists of generating an inputs file (YAML) which will be used as part of the Cloudify install.
 The tca-gen2 blueprints was designed with known defaults for the majority of the fields.

         Below you will find examples of fields which can be configured, and some of the fields which must be configured.
-The full list of configurable parameters can be seen within the bootstrap container under /inputs/k8s-tcagen2-inputs.yaml
+An input file is loaded into bootstrap container (/inputs/k8s-tcagen2-inputs.yaml).

         .. csv-table::